lhy11009/aspectLib/README.md

 I made use of the previous script I used for create a single case (Cases.py), and write a new script Group.py.
 In this new scripts, I read in a json file with the configurations and write a bundle of json case-configuring files for interfaces defined in Cases.py.

+#### Explain the json file inputs:

+First, this json file is dependent on the previous json file in the section of "Create new case".

+Here is an example:
+	{
+	"base name": "eba_cdpt_cart",
+	"base json": "${ASPECT_LAB_DIR}/files/TwoDSubduction/220109/case.json",
+	"base directory": "/home/lochy/ASPECT_PROJECT/aspectLib/files/TwoDSubduction/220109",
+	"output directory": "${TwoDSubduction_DIR}/EBA_CDPT_cart1",
+	"base features":[
+		{
+		"name": "Geometry of the model",
+		"key": ["geometry"],
+		"unit": "",
+		"values": ["box"],
+		"abbreviating strings": [""]
+		}
+	],
+	"features":[
+		{
+		"name": "Age of the subducting plate",
+		"unit": "yr",
+		"key": ["world builder", "subducting plate", "age trench"], "values": [40e6, 80e6],
+		"abbreviation by value": 1,
+		"abbreviating value options": ["SA", 1e-6]
+		},
+		{
+		"name": "Age of the overiding plate",
+		"key": ["world builder", "overiding plate", "age"],
+		"unit": "yr",
+		"values": [20e6, 40e6],
+		"abbreviation by value": 1,
+		"abbreviating value options": ["OA", 1e-6]
+		},
+		{
+		"name": "coupling the eclogite phase to shear zone viscosity", "key": ["coupling the eclogite phase to shear zone viscosity"], "unit": "",
+		"values": [0, 1],
+		"abbreviating strings": ["", "CpEcl"],
+		"if abbreviating": [0, 1]
+		},
+		{
+		"name": "Width of the box",
+		"key": ["world builder", "box width before adjusting"], "unit": "km",
+		"values": [6.783e6, 8.896e6],
+		"abbreviating strings": ["width61", "width80"],
+		"if abbreviating": [0, 1]
+		}
+	],
+	"bindings": [[0, 0, 0, 0], [1, 0, 0, 0], [1, 1, 0, 0], [1, 1, 1, 0], [1, 1, 0, 1]]
+	}

+Same as before, one could run with this command to get a full detail:

+	Lib_TwoDSubduction0_Group -h

+Note that the main difference from the json file for a single case is we add in the option of "base features" and "features" in this one.
+They are nested options as of options in the case of "Create new case".
+Both of these are lists to start with, so each entry in the list is a separate option.
+For example, the 2nd entry in the "features":

+		{
+		"name": "Age of the subducting plate",
+		"unit": "yr",
+		"key": ["world builder", "subducting plate", "age trench"], "values": [40e6, 80e6],
+		"abbreviation by value": 1,
+		"abbreviating value options": ["SA", 1e-6]
+		},

+Here, keys are a listed, so this is related to a series of nested keys in a json file for "Create new case".
+Note this part in the previous section:

+		"world builder":
+		{
+			"plate age method": "adjust box width",
+			"subducting plate":
+			{
+				"age trench": 40e6,
+				"sp rate": 0.05
+			},
+			"overiding plate":
+			{
+				"age": 40e6,
+				"transit": {"age": 20e6, "length": 700e3}
+			}
+		}

+"values" is also a list.
+This means we could assign different value to a variable, in this case, the age of the overiding plate, and we will create a new case for each of these different values.

+Then I'll discuss how the abbreviation options work.
+To start with, it's no more than add a string in the case name, for example:

+	"abbreviating value options": ["SA", 1e-6]

+This means we will append a string of "SA" + "something" to our case name.
+While "something" is the "value" * 1e-6, in the case, 40e6 * 1e-6 = 40 and 80e6 * 1e-6 = 80, specifically.
+So you'll expect your case names to have "SA40" and "SA80" in them.

+For the "base feature", it's a special type of feature that we want to apply on the whole group to start with.
+That's why there need to be just one value in the list, and the abbreviating option is always like this:

+	"abbreviating strings": [""]

+Because we don't want anything to be appended to the case name in this special occasion.

 ## Cooperate with other models / analytic results / laws